aaradhyavaze/aaradhyavaze.github.io/README.md

 sunshine

-to view a simulation in action, type aaradhyavaze.github.io/folderName/ except p5 that ain't not nothin
+to view a simulation in action, type aaradhyavaze.github.io/folderName/

+except a library
+that ain't not nothin